What Are Roof Shingles?

 2. Damaged Roof

-If the roof itself is damaged, likely, the shingles cannot attach securely to the roof, causing damages during high winds.
+If the roof itself is damaged, the shingles cannot attach securely to the roof, causing damage during high winds.
 And it allows moisture and wind underneath.
 So it is necessary to check shingles are securely stuck to the roof.

 3. Life Span Of Shingles